-Blood Knight: Was this in his younger days, however after he met and married Durga and they had Mithra, he mellowed out.
+Blood Knight: Was this in his younger days; however, after he met and married Durga and they had Mithra, he mellowed out.

 Bumbling Dad: For all of his physical invincibility, Asura is helpless against the gentle teasing of his wife and daughter.
 For them, and only for them, is he completely disarmed of rage.
-One of his most endearing qualities is that he is very much aware that this leaves him NO way to interact with them competently.
-Notably, this is not played for laughs or done in a way that makes him seem like an idiot like most other examples.
+One of his most endearing qualities is that he is very much aware that this leaves him no way to interact with them competently.
+Notably, this is not played for laughs or done in a way that makes him seem like an idiot, like most other examples.

 Clipped Wing Angel: A rare heroic example, Wrath form.
-He takes this form after his Berserker form took a blast from the Brahmastra, he is covered in black colored armour and looks cracked.
-Its concept art says that when Asura attacks in this form he does more damage to himself then he does the enemy.
+He takes this form after his Berserker form took a blast from the Brahmastra, he is covered in black colored armor and looks cracked.
+Its concept art says that when Asura attacks in this form, he does more damage to himself then he does the enemy.
 Although that doesn't stop him from gutting and head-stomping Sergei and putting up a decent fight with Yasha.

-Faster-than-light Super Speed: Can dodge beams from Gohma Vlitra in it's strongest mode in space with ease.
+Faster-than-light Super Speed: Can dodge beams from Gohma Vlitra in its strongest mode in space with ease.
 Sad beams can move extremely fast away from the planet in an instant.
 Taken Up to Eleven in his destructor form.

 Berserker, an insanely powerful form where he loses all sense and reason where he destroys practically everything until he destroys his own arms.

 Wrath, a Clipped Wing Angel form that is quite powerful but also scorches his own body.
-How much sense and reason he have in this form seems to vary depending on how he entered it.
+How much sense and reason he has in this form seems to vary depending on how he entered it.